technomancy-dev/technonomicon/README.md

 Astro (the magic which powers the technonomicon) looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 It has come pre-loaded with components to manipulate content, and create Cards.
+`Empty` and `More` are simple components used to negate, or pass on particular MDX components when remixing content. `Markdown` takes a markdown source and components and renders them. `ArticleTeaser.astro` grabs just the teaser info from an article. `Navigation.astro` is a navigation (duh).

 Any static assets, like images, can be placed in the `public/` directory.